 It’s true that certain technology will eliminate many positions—but it will also create new ones.
 As more manual tasks are handled with automation, companies will need employees who can perform advanced tasks and operations that machines aren’t capable of, whether that’s managing a team or building an organization’s growth strategy.

 To fill these new roles, companies must embrace employee training.
-“Reskilling” workers allows businesses to be agile in the face of constant technological change.
+“Reskilling” workers allows businesses to be agile in constant technological change.
 Rather than hiring or outsourcing for every new skill, companies can train existing, trusted employees to handle the shifts in their industry.

 As automation becomes more prevalent, research predicts that employees will need new skills to thrive.
 According to the World Economic Forum’s Future of Jobs 2018 report, more than a quarter of companies anticipate that automation will create new jobs in their field.
 McKinsey has identified three skill areas that will be most in-demand by 2030, given the rise of automation: